GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

     ---

-    For training, we are using a reduced version of this database (`PlusPFP-16`) so that our jobs do not need to queue as long, but the same lineages are represented in this smaller database.
+    For training, we are using a reduced version of this database (`PlusPFP-16`) so that our jobs do not need as many resources and do not take too long to run.

 This makes it a comprehensive database for most purposes, but if you are tring to annotate insect sequences this is not the right database for you.
-For training purposes, a copy of this database can be found at `/nesi/project/nesi03181/phel/databases/` and we also have a copy in our diagnostic workspace.

 !!! warning "Make sure you have the right database for your work"

     It is critical to know what is in your classification database, as a failure to include the correct reference material in the database will result in sequences being either misclassified, or not classified at all.

+    As part of the accredited HTS workflow used by the Virology team we keep an up-to-date copy of this database on NeSI, but this will not be appropriate for all teams to use.

 ---

 ## Performing basic classification with `kraken2`

-To begin, we are going to write a `slurm` script to run `kraken2` with a fairly minimal set in input parameters just to see the tool in action.
-Although `kraken2` is very fast to run, it requires a lot of memory (RAM) to run so we cannot run it from the command line in most cases.
+To begin, we are going to run `kraken2` with a fairly minimal set in input parameters just to see the tool in action.

 Complete the following script, then submit your `slurm` job.

-!!! file-code "kraken2_basic.sl"
+!!! terminal "code"

     ```bash
-    #!/bin/bash -e
-    #SBATCH --account       nesi03181
-    #SBATCH --job-name      kraken2_basic
-    #SBATCH --time          00:01:00
-    #SBATCH --cpus-per-task 16
-    #SBATCH --mem           20G
-    #SBATCH --error         kraken2_basic.%j.err
-    #SBATCH --output        kraken2_basic.%j.out

-    module purge
-    module load Kraken2/2.1.3-GCC-11.3.0

-    cd /nesi/project/nesi03181/phel/USERNAME/level2/annotation_kraken2/

-    PFP_DB="/nesi/project/nesi03181/phel/databases/k2_pluspfp_16gb_20231009"
-    kraken2 --db ${PFP_DB} --threads ${SLURM_CPUS_PER_TASK} --use-names \
+    kraken2 --db /home/shared/databases/k2_pluspfp/ --threads 4 --use-names \
         --output outputs/input_seqs.out \
         input/input_seqs.fna
     ```

-!!! note "No email block in the `slurm` script"

-    This job will take less than 30 seconds to complete, so we're not going to bother with the email notifications for job status.
-The only reason we need to push this job through `slurm` at all is because of the memory required to run the tool.

-!!! terminal "code"

-    ```bash
-    sbatch kraken2_basic.sl
-    ```

-    ??? success "Output"

-        ```
-        Submitted batch job XXXXXXXX
-        ```

-This will not take long to run.

 ---